Louis F. Menage: Real estate empire

 In 1874, Menage returned to Minneapolis and entered the real estate business with partner H. C. Brackett.
 Menage gradually built an empire by purchasing farmland at the fringes of the city, platting and developing the property into residential neighborhoods, then financing the mortgages for people to purchase the homes.
 He also worked with Thomas Lowry, head of the city's streetcar system, to ensure that new lines were built to serve the outlying areas he was developing.
 Much of the present day Prospect Park neighborhood, and the areas surrounding Lake Harriet and Lake Calhoun, were developed by Menage and his companies.

 A small inclusion in the title of every property Menage sold was a covenant stating that it would revert to Menage or his descendants if alcohol was ever sold there.
 Menage would release this covenant in exchange for a small cash payment..
 This so-called "Menage forfeiture clause" remained in force on thousands of properties for decades.
 The cash payments to release it generated a significant side income for Menage and his successors.
 In 1937, the Minnesota Legislature passed a law nullifying the clause.

-On September 13, 1876 Menage married Amanda A. Bull, daughter of local businessman and Minneapolis pioneer Benjamin S. Bull.
-They had one daughter, Bessie (1877–1940).
+On September 13, 1876, Menage married Amanda A. Bull, daughter of local businessman and Minneapolis pioneer Benjamin S. Bull.
+They had one daughter.

 In June 1883, he opened the luxurious Lyndale Hotel near Lake Calhoun.
 One of the city's first luxury resorts, the hotel featured multi-room suites and luxurious common areas including a dining room, music hall and two verandas.
 The hotel's opening was celebrated with a gala attended by many of the city's leaders and elites.
 A streetcar was specially arranged to take guests back to Minneapolis after the night's festivities had ended.